-- The Kahan Report, Ariel Sharon and the Sabra-Shatilla Massacres in Lebanon: Responsibility Under International Law for Massacres of Civilian Populations, 1985 Utah L. Rev. 373.
+- The Kahan Report, Ariel Sharon, and the Sabra/Shatilla Massacres in Lebanon: Responsibility under International Law for Massacres of Civilian Populations, Utah L. Rev. 373 (1985).

-- Enforcing International Environmental Law through Domestic Law Mechanisms in the United States: Civil Society Initiatives against Global Warming, in Implementing Environmental Legislation: The Critical Role of Enforcement and Compliance (D. Qun, et al. eds., Cambridge Press forthcoming 2008).
+- Enforcing International Environmental Law Through Domestic Law Mechanisms in the United States: Civil Society Initiatives against Global Warming, in Implementing Environmental Legislation: The Critical Role of Enforcement & Compliance (D. Qun et al., eds., Edward Elgar Press 2011).

 - Let Freedom Ring from Lookout Mountain, in Law Touched Our Hearts: A Generation Remembers Brown v.
-Board of Education (Mildred Robinson and Richard Bonnie eds., Vanderbilt University Press in press 2008).
+Board of Education (Mildred Robinson & Richard Bonnie eds., Vanderbilt U. Press 2009).

-- The 2004 U.S. Ocean Report and Its Implications for Land Use Reform to Improve Water Quality, in Land Use Law for Sustainable Development 555 (N. Califour, et al. eds., Cambridge Press 2006).
+- The 2004 U.S. Ocean Report and Its Implications for Land Use Reform to Improve Water Quality, in Land Use Law for Sustainable Development (N. Chalifour et al. eds., Cambridge Press 2006).

-- The Effect of U.S. Ratification as a "Self-Executing" or as a "Non-Self-Executing" Treaty, in J. Todres, M. Wojcik, & C. Revaz, The United Nations Convention on the Rights of the Child: An Analysis of Treaty Provisions and Implications of U.S. Ratification 33 (Transnat'l Publishers 2006).
+- The Effect of U.S. Ratification as a "Self-Executing" or as a "Non-Self-Executing Treaty," in J. Todres, M. Wojcik, & C. Revaz, The U.N.
+Convention on the Rights of the Child: An Analysis of Treaty Provisions & Implications of U.S. Ratification (Transnat'l Publishers 2006).

-- Co-author, Chapter 4, Ocean and Coastal Pollution from Land-based Sources, in An Ocean Blueprint for the 21st Century: Final Report of the U.S. Ocean Commission on Ocean Policy (2004), and Review of U.S. Ocean and Coastal Law: The Evolution of Ocean Governance Over Three Decades, in Appendix 6 (2005).
-Available online here.
+- Co-author, Chapter 4.
+Ocean and Coastal Pollution from Land-based Sources, in An Ocean Blueprint for the 21st Century: Final Report of the U.S. Ocean Commission on Ocean Policy (2004) (and Review of U.S. Ocean and Coastal Law: The Evolution of Ocean Governance Over Three Decades, in Appendix 6 (2005)).
+Online.

 - When Federal Initiatives Fail, in New Ground: The Advent of Local Environmental Law 123 (John Nolan ed., Envtl.
 L. Inst.
 2003).